 The continued acceleration of digitization puts one question front and center: How approachable are you online?

 There are simple things that you can do to enhance your online presence and make it easier for your customers to connect with you.
-Try adding a contact form (bonus if you have small business Customer Relationship Management (CRM) software, and if you can connect a web form to lead routing for your sales people!).
+Try adding a contact form (bonus if you have small business Customer Relationship Management (CRM) software, and if you can connect a web form to lead routing for your sales teams!).
 Depending on your web hosting platform, adding ecommerce capabilities may be a nominal budget line item compared to the potential value it brings in via online sales.

 Launch (or relaunch) an email marketing program